w3c/wai-media-guide/sign-languages.md

 ## Standards Requirements

-Sign language is not required by most policies.
+Sign language is not required in most web accessibility policies.

 Sign language is in the WCAG standard at Level AAA. _(The Planning page of this resource introduces the [WCAG Standard](https://wai-media-guide.netlify.com/design-develop/media/planning/#wcag-standard).)_